europeana/rightsstatements-website/en/documentation/translations.md

 ---
 # Translations of the rights statements

 The rights statements and underlying infrastructure of rightsstatements.org have been designed to work internationally in many languages.
-At the moment our rights statements are only available in English.
 If you are interested in working with us on translating the rights statements please contact us at [info@rightsstatements.org](mailto:info@rightsstatements.org).
 Translations of the rights statements need to be produced in line with our [translation policy]({{site.url}}/en/documentation/translation-policy/) which you can find on our [Documentation]({{site.url}}/en/documentation/) page.

 <div class="box">